-As neither the film-makers, nor Screen Australia took action following the withdrawal of consent to be in the film by its chief character, Fetim Sellami, the Australia Western Sahara Association and the Sahrawi Independence Movement decided to invite her to the premiere of the film at Sydney Film Festival on 11 June 2009.
-Here she denounced the film and denied she is a slave both during the Q&A at the screening and to the press (see media coverage at the end of the report).
-The video of her withdrawal of consent which the film-makers appended to the film for the premiere in Sydney has been removed due to copyright issues with its filmmaker, Carlos Gonzales.
+As neither the film-makers, nor Screen Australia took action following the withdrawal of consent to be in the film by its chief character, Fetim Sellami, the Australia Western Sahara Association and the Sahrawi independence movement, the Polisario, decided to invite her to the premiere of the film at Sydney Film Festival on 11 June 2009.
+Here she denounced the film and denied she is a slave both during the Q&A at the screening and to the press.
+See media coverage at the end of the report.
+The video of her withdrawal of consent which the film-makers appended to the film for the premiere in Sydney has been removed due to copyright issues with its film-maker.